Sorokin-Anton/haskell-features-doc/haskell-feautures.md

 ## Concurrent

 Haskell lends itself well to concurrent programming due to its explicit handling of effects.
-Its flagship compiler, GHC, comes with a high-performance parallel garbage collector and light-weight concurrency library containing a number of useful concurrency primitives and abstractions.
+Its flagship compiler, GHC, comes with a high-performance parallel garbage collector and\
+lightweight concurrency library containing several useful concurrency primitives and abstractions.

 ---------------------------------
 Easily launch threads and communicate with the standard library: